-- More information about prescription drugs is need it and traditional media still works to deliver the information to parents and youth. - More information at the Dr. about side effects specially targeted to youth.
-Encouraging youth and adults to always get a second opinion before taking any pain killers. - Annual events and school parent meetings are need it to engage parents and help them understand the importance of prevention curriculums in schools.
+- More information about prescription drugs is needed and traditional media still works to deliver the information to parents and youth. - More information at the Dr. about side effects specially targeted to youth.
+Encouraging youth and adults to always get a second opinion before taking any pain killers. - Annual events and school parent meetings are needed to engage parents and help them understand the importance of prevention curriculums in schools.